Correlation Between GM and Ta Ya

 Pair Corralation between GM and Ta Ya

-Allowing for the 90-day total investment horizon General Motors is expected to under-perform the Ta Ya.
-But the stock apears to be less risky and, when comparing its historical volatility, General Motors is 1.14 times less risky than Ta Ya.
-The stock trades about -0.02 of its potential returns per unit of risk.
-The Ta Ya Electric is currently generating about 0.12 of returns per unit of risk over similar time horizon.
-If you would invest 4,045 in Ta Ya Electric on December 5, 2024 and sell it today you would earn a total of 200.00 from holding Ta Ya Electric or generate 4.94% return on investment over 90 days.
+Allowing for the 90-day total investment horizon General Motors is expected to generate 1.39 times more return on investment than Ta Ya.
+However, GM is 1.39 times more volatile than Ta Ya Electric.
+It trades about -0.01 of its potential returns per unit of risk.
+Ta Ya Electric is currently generating about -0.01 per unit of risk.
+If you would invest 5,404 in General Motors on December 25, 2024 and sell it today you would lose (145.00) from holding General Motors or give up 2.68% of portfolio value over 90 days.

 Time Period | 3 Months [change] |